Ireland opts to exit bailout without back up credit line

 Bank concerns persist and lenders will complete a review of the quality of their assets - an exercise conducted in advance of Europe-wide stress tests next year - later this month.

-While state-owned Allied Irish Banks (ALBK.I) said in a trading update on Thursday that it was improving in line with expectations, Belgium's KBC (KBC.BR) forecast surging provisions for loan losses at its Irish unit.
+While state-owned Allied Irish Banks said in a trading update on Thursday that it was improving in line with expectations, Belgium's KBC forecast surging provisions for loan losses at its Irish unit.

 Noonan, who will join up with fellow finance ministers in Brussels later on Thursday, said the ECB's decision to cut interest rates last week was one of the final triggers for the decision and that he was very confident it was the right one.